Based on a 7 night stay

 Top family attractions in Scotland include Loch Ness, Edinburgh Castle and the Royal Mile, Glasgow city centre, Arthur’s Seat, Ben Nevis, John O’Groats, the Scotland 500, Loch Lomond, Scone Palace, the William Wallace Monument, the Brig O’ Doon, Souter Johnnie’s Cottage, and the Chocolatarium in Edinburgh.
 There are lots of historical places to visit all across Scotland too where you can find ancient castle ruins, stone circles, and ancient ghost villages on some of the uninhabited islands.

-Book a holiday at one of our family-friendly holiday properties in Scotland so that you can visit a whole host of these wonderful tourist attractions Choose from child-friendly lodges for the ultimate family break away to Scotland.
+Book a holiday at one of our family-friendly holiday properties in Scotland so that you can visit a whole host of these wonderful tourist attractions Choose from family-friendly cottages, child-friendly lodges, or luxury family holidays for the ultimate family break away to Scotland.
 Our family-friendly cottages combine safe locations, comfortable homely features and added facilities such as highchairs and cots for a wonderful family holiday.